You are viewing a printer-friendly page from the Climate Change Institute website, online at http://climatechange.umaine.edu.

 Core sectioning and subsampling; photography; sediment analyses (settling tube, sieves, X-ray Sedigraph, pipetting); binocular microscopy; centrifuging, weighing, drying, loss on ignition, carbonates

-Ground-Penetrating Radar (GPR); Total Station surveying; autolevel; GPS navigation
+Ground-Penetrating Radar (GPR); Total Station surveying; autolevel; GPS navigation; multibeam bathymetry with 6 m catamaran boat for shallow bays and lakes.

 The Northeastern Prehistory Lab in South Stevens Hall is the center of research and analysis of archaeological remains from prehistoric Maine and the Maritimes.
 Research on materials excavated more recently are compared with remains recovered in the past to develop broad-based ideas on the prehistory of Maine and the Northeast, and how these people lived and interacted with each other and with surrounding groups.
 The lab is one of three Federal Repositories of Archaeological material in Maine, and contains extensive collections developed by a number of researchers for over four decades.